 Wear a respirator when using oil-based paint

 When you expose yourself to the fumes for a prolonged period, you will get permanent damage.
-You don’t want to end up sustaining severe health problems when spray painting making a respirator essential.
+You don’t want to end up sustaining severe health problems when spray painting makes a respirator essential.

 A proper respirator ensures that your lungs are protected from the small paint particles.
 All chemical fumes will also be filtered out, ensuring your health is safeguarded.
 Open up all the windows and doors whenever possible to get fresh air into the room while spray painting.